AdamNymanExperis/Assignment1CS/README.md

 This contains the functionality that was not specified as requirements for the project.
 This package contains the LootGenerator and a bunch of classes that helps this class to generate random loot depending on the input.

+This was meant to be on a separate branch.
+However, I late made refactors on the main and when I wanted to add those changes to the expansion_pack branch I did something and the two branches merged on main instead.
+Hence only one branch with all of the functionality.

 ## Requirements
 The project is developed in visual studio 2022 community edition and .Net 6.0